bischat01/SAP-DevOps/README.md

 # SAP-DevOps

-Testing the pull request merge pipeline trigger.
+Testing the pull request merge pipeline trigger in master.